 Here are some tips to make sure that every night’s sleep is a full one:

-While certain amounts of stress in life are normal (increased work levels, your subway going express), when stress becomes chronic it can impact your energy levels, as studies have shown that stress is a leading cause of fatigue.
-To make matters worse, your response to stress (poor diet, little sleep) could lead to additional fatigue.
-What a cycle.
+While fluctuating levels of stress in life are normal, when stress becomes chronic it can impact your energy levels, as studies have shown that stress is a leading cause of fatigue.
+To make matters worse, your response to stress (poor diet, little sleep) could lead to additional fatigue, resulting in a difficult cycle to get out of.

 ANEMIA (Iron deficiency)